 The Yorkie Poo is an adorable mix of Toy or Miniature Poodle and the Yorkshire Terrier.
 Yorkies are feisty, brave, and affectionate dogs, and Poodles are known for their intelligence and energy.
 Mixing these two breeds will give you the best of both worlds.
-Yorkie Poos have only been around for several decades, but they have the same energy, smarts, and confidence as their parents.
+Yorkie Poos have only been around for a few decades, but they have the same energy, smarts, and confidence as their parents.

 Brown, tan, blue, cream, black, gray, chocolate, silver, red, apricot